killermann/samk.blog/content/2020/social-justice-minus-dogma-is-anti-viral/index.md

 **So by writing and publishing a new post every day here for at least this month, I'll be [taking my own advice, and publicly blogging a book](/why-blog-to-book/) about Social Justice, Minus Dogma.**

-If you want to follow along, you can [subscribe](/subscribe) to get every post as I publish it.
-I'd also love to hear what you think is going on [in the replies](#reply).
-My hope is that this is a big conversation, the beginning of the public conversation I've been struggling to start for two years.
+If you want to follow along, you can [subscribe](https://hues.ck.page/353dcc23a0) to get every post as I publish it (or a weekly digest).

+I'd also love to hear what _you think_ is going on with all this SJD stuff [in the replies](#reply).
+My hope is that this is a big conversation -- the beginning of the public conversation I've been struggling to start for two years.

 Because while all my efforts to talk about Social Justice Dogma have so far been anti-viral, I also believe that talking about Social Justice Dogma _will be_ anti-viral.
 If that doesn't make sense now, it will soon.